 What Other Day Tours can Take Me Tour Offer?

 We saw a huge amount in just one day and having Arnon to explain things to us (and we think we know a lot about Thailand!) was really helpful.
-I think you can tell prom the photos above what a great day we had.
+I think you can tell from the photos above what a great day we had.
+We certainly enjoyed some of the very best food in Southeast Asia.
 We will be adding more posts on these destinations and experiences.
-If you’d like to try Take Me Tours click through here, by using our link you qualify for a discount against your tour.
-There are plenty of different tours to choose from, all over Thailand and each arranged by a local expert guide.
+If you’d like to try Take Me Tours click through here, by using our link you should qualify for a discount against your tour.
+There are plenty of different tours to choose from, all over Thailand and each is arranged by a local expert guide.
 For more information on travel in Thailand go back to our Thailand travel guide page.

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!

 We also suggest you take a look at this company to get a quote for all kinds of travel insurance.

 Try Stayz / VRBO for an alternative way to find rentals on homes/apartments/condos in any country!